huggingface/blog/fine-tune-whisper-multilingual-asr.md

 ### Evaluation Metrics
 Next, we define the evaluation metric we'll use on our evaluation set.
-We'll use the WER metric, the 'de-facto' metric for assessing ASR systems.
+We'll use the Word Error Rate (WER) metric, the 'de-facto' metric for assessing ASR systems.
 For more information, refer to the WER [docs](https://huggingface.co/metrics/wer).

 ```python